King and Queen Consort celebrate Asian communities at Buckingham Palace

 There were more than 300 people at the reception from across various sectors; including the arts, media, fashion, business, and healthcare – with champagne and canapes served throughout the evening.

-Other members of the royal family joined the celebratory event – the Earl of Wessex, the Princess Royal, the Duke of Kent, the Duchess of Gloucester and Princess Alexandra.
+Other members of the royal family joined the celebratory event – the Earl of Wessex, Princess Royal, Duke of Kent, Duchess of Gloucester and Princess Alexandra.

 Guests gathered in the White Drawing Room, Blue Drawing Room and Picture Gallery to greet their royal hosts.